-\textbf{Base model.} We use a hierarchical metric network as the base model for the transformed domain adaptation problem.
-Since the dimension of the tensor product $\textbf{x} \otimes \textbf{a}$ can be very high, we concatenate the visual features and semantic attributes directly to construct the semantic-visual pairs.
-Moreover, to increase the flexility, we use an encoder to transform the semantic attributes $\textbf{a}$ into the visual space.
-Denote by $\textbf{a}' \in \mathcal{R}^{r'}$ and $\left [ \textbf{x}:\textbf{a}' \right ] \in \mathcal{R}^{d+r'}$ the transformed semantic attributes and the concatenated semantic-visual pairs, respectively.
-We then use a hierarchical metric network shared by both two domains to predict the relation score of each concatenated semantic-visual pair.
+We use a hierarchical metric network as the base model for the transformed domain adaptation problem.
+Since the dimension of the tensor product $\textbf{x} \otimes \textbf{a}$ can be very high, we concatenate the visual features and semantic attributes directly to construct the semantic-visual fusions.
+Moreover, to increase the flexibility, we use an encoder to project the semantic attribute $\textbf{a}$ into a transformed representation.
+Denote by $\textbf{a}' \in \mathcal{R}^{r'}$ and $\left [ \textbf{x}:\textbf{a}' \right ] \in \mathcal{R}^{d+r'}$ the transformed semantic attribute representation and the concatenated semantic-visual fusion, respectively.
+We then use a hierarchical metric network shared by both two domains to predict the relation score of each concatenated semantic-visual fusion.
 The overall architecture of our model is clearly displayed in Fig. \ref{model}.
-It is worthy noting that this baseline has two advantages: 1) we can avoid the problem of hubness \cite{radovanovic2010hubs,shigeto2015ridge}, by considering visual space, instead of semantic space, as the embedding space; 2) we can more accurately capture the relation score of each semantic-visual pair by using a hierarchical metric network, instead of directly measuring their distance over the embedding space.
-Following \cite{kodirov2017semantic}, we incorporate a decoder for reconstructing the original semantic attributes, in order to enforce the transformed semantic attributes $\textbf{a}'$ to preserve their original semantic information.
+By using a hierarchical metric network instead of directly measuring their distance over the embedding space, we can more accurately capture the relation score of each semantic-visual fusion.
+Following \cite{kodirov2017semantic}, we incorporate a decoder for reconstructing the original semantic attributes, in order to enforce the transformed semantic representations $\textbf{a}'$ to preserve their original semantic information.
 The reconstruction module is implemented by the L2 norm: